code4sac/trash-ai/docs/localdev.md

         - If prompted to do so, download and install the Linux kernel update package.
 Complete steps 4-6 in the linked article.
 - docker-compose [Instructions](https://docs.docker.com/compose/install/)
     - Docker-compose file version `>3.7` are supported
+    -  Windows: Take note of docker-compose installation (installing through apt may not install the correct version)
     - For MacOS, use docker-compose version 1.x
     ```shell
      $ docker-compose disable-v2
      ```
-    - For Windows Take note of docker-compose installation (installing through apt may not install the correct version)

 ### Optional Software

 -   gnu make